 What is more inspiring than space?

-If you are doing a science theme about space or astronomy and are looking for books for children, don’t forget to include some of these great collections of poems.
+If you are doing a science theme about space or astronomy and are looking for books for children, don’t forget to include some books of STEM poems.

 Night Wonders by Jane Ann Peddicord won the 2006 International Reading Association Children’s Book Award.
 It combines poems about space with stunning photographs and artist’s renderings of space.
-Peddicord also includes some informational text to fill in and emphasis facts revealed in the poems.
+Peddicord also includes some informational text to fill in and emphasize the facts revealed in the poems.

 A Rocketful of Space Poems chosen by John Foster and illustrated by Korky Paul is a collection that features poems from the likes of J. Patrick Lewis, Eric Finney, and Judith Nicholls.
 Many of the poems are not particularly serious, since they feature monsters, witches, magicians and aliens.
 They allow the reader to “fly into space, drive to the moon, meet an asteroid dog and a flurb blurp, and then play intergalactic Squibble-Ball.”
 As you can see, the featured poems are highly imaginative but have a science-based foundation underneath.